Yorkshire Cycle Routes

 |York to Beverley||40 miles (65 km)||This ride follows National Cycle routes 66 and 1 through Yorkshire.
 You start on the River Ouse in York and follow National Cycle Route 66 through the town towards Dunnington and then onto Stamford Bridge where you cross the River Derwent.
 The route continues through the countryside on quiet roads passing through Pocklington, Londesborough and Market Weighton before joining National Cycle route 1 for the final stretch into Beverley.
 View Full Details>>|

 |York to Northallerton||50 miles (80 km)||Follow National Cycle Route 65 and Route 71 through Yorkshire on this long but fairly flat route.
 You start by the River Ouse in York following route 65 and the river north to Overton.
 The route continues through the beautiful Yorkshire countryside passing through Easingwold and Thirsk with views of the rivers Ouse and Swale as you go.
 You join route 71 around Upsall taking you into Northallerton where the route finishes by the train station.
 View Full Details>>|

 |York to Selby||16 miles (25 km)||This lovely cycle and walk route starts on the banks of the River Ouse in the city of York and follows the Trans Pennine Trail and the York to Selby Railway Path south to Selby.|

-|York to Thirsk||37 miles (60 km)||Follow NCN route 65 through Yorkshire on this lovely route.
+|York to Thirsk||37 miles (60 km)||Follow National Cycle Route 65 through Yorkshire on this lovely route.
 You start by the River Ouse in York following route 65 and the river north to Overton.
 You continue through the beautiful Yorkshire countryside passing through Newton-on-Ouse and Easingwold with views of the rivers Ouse and Swale as you go.
 View Full Details>>|